Litter (vehicle): Colonial practice

-The traveling "silla" of Latin America
+"Silla" of Latin America

 A similar but simpler palanquin was used by the elite in parts of 18th- and 19th-century Latin America.
 Often simply called a silla (Spanish for seat or chair), it consisted of a simple wooden chair with an attached tumpline.
 The occupant sat in the chair, which was then affixed to the back of a single porter, with the tumpline supported by his head.
 The occupant thus faced backwards during travel.
 This style of palanquin was probably due to the steep terrain and rough or narrow roads unsuitable to European-style sedan chairs.
 Travellers by silla usually employed a number of porters, who would alternate carrying the occupant.
 The porters were known as silleros, cargueros or silleteros (sometimes translated as "saddle-men").

 A chair borne on the back of a porter, almost identical to the silla, is used in the mountains of China for ferrying older tourists and visitors up and down the mountain paths.
 One of these mountains where the silla is still used is the Huangshan Mountains of Anhui province in Eastern China.